 Do I need planning permission?

-You will need to apply for full planning permission to install, alter or replace a chimney, flue or soil and vent pipe.
+You must apply for full planning permission to install, alter or replace a chimney, flue or soil and vent pipe.

-- it will be 1m higher than the highest part of the roof; or
+- it will be 1m higher than the highest part of the roof

 Where can I find more information?

 You can get guidance and useful information from:

 Can I get confirmation that I do not need planning permission?

 You can apply for a Lawful Development Certificate (LDC) to prove that an existing or a proposed chimney, flue or soil and vent pipe is lawful.

 Apply for a Lawful Development Certificate to prove a chimney, flue or soil and vent pipe is lawful.
 This is both for existing or proposed structures.